Pfarrer/brianp.de/content/posts/2023/howto-polyfills-in-angular.md

     }
     ```

 Those changes did the trick for me.
-Any code located in the `polyfills.ts` file was included in the transpiled code and executed prior to any other application code.
+Any code located in the `polyfills.ts` file was included in the transpiled code and added prior to any other application code.